White Spots on the Nails: Where do They Come From?

 - Vitamin A

-If a lack of these nutrients gives us white spots because they affect the formation of nails, it can also make them weak and fragile.
-As a result, they are more vulnerable to suffer damage that leaves marks.
+If a lack of these nutrients causes white spots because they affect nail formation, it can also make them weak and fragile.
+As a result, they become more vulnerable to the kind of damage that leaves lasting marks.

-Other causes of white marks on your nails.
+Other causes of white spots on your nails.

-However, there could be another cause: they could come from inflammation and damage to the matrix.
-This causes a different and abnormal keratinization.
+Remember, there are other potential causes: they could come from inflammation and damage to the matrix.
+This leads to an abnormal process of keratinization.

-We need to keep in mind that fingernails grow one tenth of an inch per month.
-Because of this, when we see a spot in the middle of our nails, we know about when it happened.
-The damage happened two or three months earlier.
+You have to keep in mind that fingernails grow one tenth of an inch per month.
+So, if there’s a spot in the middle of your nails, you’ll know about when it appeared: roughly two or three months ago.

-We don’t see it earlier because it is so close to the cuticle.
+You might not have spotted it before then because it was so close to the cuticle.

 Of course, there are some everyday habits and practices that can produce leukonychia.
-They can even happen when we are paying attention to what we’re doing.
+They can even happen when you think you’re paying your nails extra attention.

 - Biting your nails or cuticles.